Puerto Rico Eco-Tourism Activities Kite-Surfing El Morro El Yunque Camuy Cave Bio-Luminescent Bay Kayaking Tropical Rain Forest

 Duration: 1 Full Day

 This trio makes a great 1 day tour near Arecibo.
 Take the well-organized tour to the lime-stone caves & sink hole in Rio Camuy, the third longest underground river system in the world.
-Enjoy spectacular stalagmites & stalactites formation in this gigantic natural sink hole.
+Enjoy spectacular stalagmites & stalactites formations in this gigantic natural sink hole.
 Then stop by the largest satellite dish in the world & its small space exhibit in search for extra-terrestial life forms.
 Finally relax & experience yourself in the Taino native's Caguana Ceremonial Park.
 There is a small museum & replicas of early indian native pictographs.

 14) Lago Dos Bocas, Lago Caonillas, Toro Negro Rain Forest & Panoramic Route